justinemmanuelmercado/blog/src/pages/shipping-cart/index.md

 ### What is ShippingCart

 You can think of ShippingCart as your own private US Address.
-You buy products and have them delivered to ShippingCart's address (referred to as the warehouse from now on) and then have you package delivered straight to you, no need to deal with customs or other fees besides shipping.
+You buy products and have them delivered to ShippingCart's address (referred to as the warehouse from now on) and then have your package delivered straight to you, no need to deal with customs or other fees besides shipping.

 ### My experience

-I've been using ShippingCart for over a year now and I've had them deliver over a dozen items by now on multiple occasions, with products worth $10 to up to $1000.
+I've been using ShippingCart for over a year now and I've already had them deliver over a dozen items on multiple occasions, with products worth $10 up to $1000.

 ### How do you order from the US?

-1. Create your account with ShippingCart
+1. Create your ShippingCart account
-2. Purchase your item and have it shipped to the warehouse
+2. Purchase your items and have it shipped to the warehouse
 3. Wait for the package to arrive at the the warehouse
 4. Review the items and declare their value.
 5. Choose your preferred payment method, and choose or enter your PHILIPPINE address.
 6. (OPTIONAL) Document opening of your sealed package for proof in case of returns or defects.

-### 1. Create your account with ShippingCart
+### 1. Create your ShippingCart account

-So headover to [ShippingCart's home page](https:www.shippingcart.com) and click Sign Up or head to their [Sign Up page](https://www.shippingcart.com/signup) Fill in your info and then login.
+So head over to [ShippingCart's home page](https:www.shippingcart.com) and click Sign Up or head to their [Sign Up page](https://www.shippingcart.com/signup) Fill in your info and then login.

 ![Signup Page](signup.png "Signup Page")